tommac08/docsv2/sources/lighthouse.md

  **[SCREENSHOT NEEDED]**

- - Go back to your subscriptions page by click on the Lighthouse at the very bottom on the Dropdown
+ - Go back to the Shippable Landing Page by clicking on the main Shippable Icon on the top left
+ - Click on the dropdown and select Lighthouse at the very bottom
  - On the Lighthouse page, fill in the details as below:
- - Image Name: `your_repo_name/image_name`
+ - Image Name: `your_repo_name/image_name` (the image from either DockerHub or GCR)
- - Integration: The Integration from Step 1 above that we use to connect to the registry
+ - Integration: The Integration Name from Step 1 that you created to connect to the registry
  - Click on the `Save` Icon

+ ### Step 4: Configure Notifications for the Lighthouse Image

+ - Click on the image_name
+ - This will open up the image modal where you can turn on notifications.
+ - Scroll to the bottom where the email notifications that were set up in Step 2 will show up.
+By default, notifications are set to Off.
+ - Use the toggle buttom to turn notifications ON for any email.

  ## Tags

+ Lighthouse periodically polls the registry and the tags are updated when there is any update to the image in the source registry.
+You will see the latest tag against the image when the image is synced.

 ## Updating an Image on Lighthouse

+To update an image or change the notification settings, go to the Shippable Landing Page by clicking on the Shippable Icon on the top right.

+- Navigate to the bottom of the dropdowm and click on `Lighthouse`
+- All images you have added will show up here.
+- Click on the image_name to update the notification setting

  ## Deleting an Image on Lighthouse

+ To delete an image on lighthouse, go to the Shippable Landing Page by clicking on the Shippable Icon on the top right.

+- Navigate to the bottom of the dropdowm and click on `Lighthouse`
+- You will see the list of images being watched on the Lighthouse Dashboard
+- Click on the DELETE icon at the top of the table
+- Now you can choose the images you want to delete by clicking on the delete icon against each of the images and clicking confirm.